justjavac/esowiki/src/pages/quest/the_harborage.md

 ![](//images.uesp.net/thumb/0/02/ON-quest-The_Harborage_06.jpg)

-The Elder Scroll and the Dragonfire Brazier
+<p class="text-gray-500 text-sm text-center">The Elder Scroll and the Dragonfire Brazier</p>

 - _"My part in the story began when I awoke on the steps of the Abbey of the [Moth Priests](/wiki/Lore:Cult_of_the_Ancestor_Moth "Lore: Cult of the Ancestor Moth"), with no memory of my past